-However, despite the depressed economic performance, Government reports show that the Information and Communication sector expanded by 11 per cent in 2017, supported mainly by growth in the digital economy, mobile telephony, e-commerce, and online trading, among others.
+However, despite the depressed economic performance, Covernment reports show that the Information and Communication sector expanded by 11 per cent in 2017, supported mainly by growth in the digital economy, mobile telephony, e-commerce, and online trading, among others.

-On the competition front, we continue to see a lot of changes expected to generate excitement in market in coming months.
-We have seen the entrance of new telco and non-telco players into the industry.
+On the competition front, we continue to see a lot of changes expected to generate excitement in market in coming months including the entry of new telco and nontelco players into the industry.

-These developments present evidence of a dynamic market, whose biggest beneficiary is undoubtedly the consumer
+These developments present evidence of a dynamic market, whose biggest beneficiary is undoubtedly the consumer.